Skip to main content

 CLI Reference

-Commands that take a deployment id (status, logs, exec, ssh, terminate, resubmit) accept it as an optional argument.
+Commands that take a deployment id (status, exec, logs, ssh, terminate, resubmit) accept it as an optional argument.
 Omit the id in an interactive terminal to pick from recent deployments; in CI or when piped, set ANYCLOUD_DEPLOYMENT_ID or pass the id explicitly.

 anycloud submit